taosdata/grafanaplugin/README.md

 ![alert manager](https://raw.githubusercontent.com/taosdata/grafanaplugin/master/dashboard/alert-manager-status.png)

+## Monitor TDengine Database with TDengine Data Source Plugin

+See [How to Monitor TDengine Cluster with Grafana](https://github.com/taosdata/grafanaplugin/blob/master/HOWTO.md) for the details.

 ## Docker Stack

 For a quick look and test, you can use `docker-compose` to start a full Grafana + AlertManager + Alert Webhook stack: